openlab-at-city-tech/openlab/wp-content/plugins/media-cleaner/readme.txt

 == Changelog ==

-= 6.7.9 (2024/09/24) =
+= 6.8.3 (2024/11/27) =
-* Update: Internal improvements to avoid some errors with low-quality servers such as OVH, GoDaddy, etc.
+* Fix: MetaBox parser was not working properly.
+* Fix: The free version of Media Cleaner was not properly displaying the incompatible plugins.
 * Info: We are working hard on Media Cleaner.
 If you want to share some love, write a simple and nice review [here](https://wordpress.org/support/plugin/media-cleaner/reviews/?rate=5#new-post).
 Thank you so much! 💖

+= 6.8.2 (2024/11/14) =
+* Update: Enhanced the UI in many little ways.
+* Update: Don't show the thumbnails for non-image files.
+* Fix: Better parser for Avada.

+= 6.8.1 (2024/11/04) =
+* Add: Check for empty path in repair mode.
+* Add: Introduction tutorial.

+= 6.8.0 (2024/10/17) =
+* Fix: Search in References (Cleaner Dashboard).

+= 6.7.9 (2024/09/24) =
+* Update: Internal improvements to avoid some errors with low-quality servers such as OVH, GoDaddy, etc.

 = 6.7.8 (2024/08/01) =
 * Fix: Elementor parser was not working properly.